Gluke92/PoemReader/README.md

 # PoemReader
 Takes user input of a partly remembered line from "Lepanto" by G.K.
-Chesterton, and returns the full line.
+Chesterton, and returns the full line with the closest match to the input.

 # Running the program
 If you don't have python3 installed: https://www.python.org/downloads/